Light Bulb Scaffold™ Light Bulb Changing System

-All the parts of the Light Bulb Scaffold™ store in 2 rolling racks.
+All the parts of the Light Bulb Scaffold™ are stored in 2 rolling storage racks.
 The racks can be rolled through a standard 3′-0″ doorway.

 They roll right to where you’re building the tower.

 The following pictures show assembly in the balcony of a local church.
 To see it used in a church with a more typical sloped floor, go here.

 For a detailed look at how the system rolls along the rows in a balcony, go here.

 Scaffolding for Stepped Balconies